 It might be useful to ask your surgeon or dermatologist about manuka honey wound dressings.
 These FDA approved medical devices have shown to speed wound healing, help prevent infections, effectively treat infections, and minimize scarring.

 These all-natural wound dressings are close to a miracle cure.
 Medihoney has helped prevent amputations and is known to fight infections and speed wound healing.
 There are so many stories of people who literally tried anything to no avail, who then at some point heard about manuka honey (Medihoney), tried it and got cured of their skin condition.

 If your tummy tuck incision doesn’t heal properly I strongly recommend looking into these dressings.
-Also available in a more affordable dressing paste (if you’re not convinced yet, just read the raving reviews).
+Also available in a more affordable (if you’re not convinced yet, just read the raving reviews).

 Protect your Tummy Tuck Scar

 It is important to avoid sunshine as much as possible on immature scars.
 Up to about 1,5 years after the procedure suncream with at least SPF 15 should be applied.
 Also underneath thin clothing such as cotton t-shirts.